Agrannya-Singh/Space-Weather-Insights/README.md

 ## Welcome to the Solar Activity Dashboard! ☀️

 This project provides a visually appealing and informative dashboard to track solar activity events using data from NASA's Space Weather Database of Notifications, Knowledge, and Information (DONKI).
-Built with the power of Next.js and Firebase, this application offers a seamless and engaging experience for exploring the dynamic nature of our sun.
+Built with the power of Next.js and Firebase, this application offers a seamless and engaging experience for exploring the dynamic nature of our sun. a custom EDA engine in TypeScript that automates the generation of 5+ chart types, reducing manual analysis time by an estimated 80%

 ### ✨ Key Features: